Shanin-Raj/useless_project_temp/README.md

 - Run with a Local Server.
 This project must be run from a local server to avoid browser security (CORS) errors.
 - The easiest way is with the "Live Server" extension in VS Code.
 - Right-click on `index.html` and choose **Open with Live Server**.
+- Use website link to check demo with your recording

 ---